-At the Historic England Foundation, we're passionate about ensuring our irreplaceable historic environment is discovered, valued, protected and enjoyed by everyone.
+At the Historic England Foundation, we work to ensure our irreplaceable heritage is discovered, valued, protected and enjoyed by everyone.

-We support and build on the work of Historic England, as well as other heritage organisations, and help people and communities to care for all kinds of historic spaces, from community centres to cathedrals, factories to fairgrounds, homes to high streets.
+We support and build on the work of Historic England and other heritage organisations, helping people and communities care for all kinds of historic spaces, from community centres to cathedrals, factories to fairgrounds, homes to high streets.

 A conservator examining a glass plate negative.